Client Agreement of Policies, Terms and Conditions

-To avoid this situation, please review the Student’s online invoices promptly; please use the Withdrawal Form to promptly announce an impending withdrawal; this will interrupt automated billing of your credit card in a timely fashion.
+To avoid this situation, the Student and/or Student’s Representative agrees to review online invoices promptly.
+The Student and/or Student Representative agrees to use the AAHP’s online Withdrawal Form to promptly announce an impending withdrawal; this will interrupt automated billing of the credit card in question and in a timely fashion.

 A Student may be eligible for a discount or promotion.
 Student will receive no more than one discount at a time.
 Discounts cannot be combined with other offers.
 The Student will receive the highest discount that he or she is eligible under any Session.